gitOmkar/UKPostCode/ANALYSIS.md

 Note1: Regular Expression supplied does not validate all the post codes cases.
 For Example:

-*Input data in small letters are ot validated correctly.
+*Input data in small letters are not validated correctly.

 *Input data that has random beginning and end and only contains valid post code as a substring, are not validated correctly.